 Women themselves are also almost twice as likely as men to believe their symptoms are due to stress, according to the Yale study.
 And they may delay attending to them, putting their own needs on the back burner.

-“If you feel like something is off and you’re not your normal self, you should seek medical help,” says Cindy Yip of the Heart and Stroke Foundation of Canada.
+“If you feel like something is off and you’re not your normal self, you should seek medical help,” says Cindy Yip of Heart and Stroke.
 “Listen to your body, because chances are the signs are there, and you can act on them quickly.”